syndesisio/fuse-online-install/README.md

 1. You need setup authentication for `registry.redhat.io`.
 Fuse Online requires a pull secret named `syndesis-pull-secret` to be present (See https://access.redhat.com/RegistryAuthentication)
 2. You have to register first a custom resource on cluster level and allow a user to install Syndesis in his project.
 You need cluster admin permissions for doing this.
-3. Fuse Online itself is then installed in a second step, which is performed as a regular user.
+3. Fuse Online itself is then installed in a third step, which is performed as a regular user.

 ### Registry Authentication